Customized Training - 2 to 5 Days

 Jeffrey Milsap, P.E. - Medical Device Electrical Engineer, Mallinckrodt Pharmaceuticals

-“Dan explained the subject very well.
+“The instructor explained the subject very well.
 His pace was smooth even when stopping to discuss historical PCB issues shared among the students.
 He hit all the marks when it came to preventing PCB respins - make sure to have requirements and specification nailed down.
 Seeing the actual PCB manufacturing process was golden.
 I was very happy to learn about advancements in PCB fabrication - why so many layers, backdrilling, via in pad, microvias.
-Thank you Dan, Roy, and Nine Dot Connects for a great experience."”
+Thank you Roy, and Nine Dot Connects for a great experience.”

 Jason Zeman - Electronics Engineer, PdMA Corporation